 Finally, major points for their purple rice cooked in a stone pot they scoop and serve tableside.

 Now that I’m back in Montreal (naaaooooooo), the sinus-clearing, salty and sour profile of the kimchi soon tofu ($7.53…whaaaaaat???) is but a hauntingly beautiful memory.
-I remember cracking and swirling a raw egg into a bubbling bowl of red-hot stew bobbing with soft bean curd and (very little) pork, beef and kimchi and taking God’s name in vain after every spoon and praying that it never end.
+I remember cracking and swirling a raw egg into a bubbling bowl of red-hot stew bobbing with soft bean curd and (very little) pork, beef and kimchi and taking God’s name in vain after every spoon and praying that it'd never end.

 But it did.

 And now, 500+ kilometers stand between Buk Chang Dong Soon Tofu and I.